saum25/local_exp_robustness/README.md

 2. The details of the directories and the python files are mentioned below.
    - Directories
-     - lime: code of the LIME algorithm.
-At some places the original code has been modified to extend it for the experiments                in the paper.
+     - **lime**: code of the LIME algorithm.
+At some places the original code has been modified for experiments in this paper.      - models
-     - models
      - synth_data
    - Python files
      - audio.py